-Cozy up with this comforting, nourishing Butternut Squash Pasta with goat cheese with pecan topping!
-A super flavorful vegetarian dinner for fall and winter nights.
+Cozy up with this comforting stovetop Butternut Squash Pasta with goat cheese and irresistible pecan topping!
+A super flavorful and hearty vegetarian dinner for chilly nights.
+This dish tastes impressive but is actually very simple to make.
+Whip it up for your next holiday gathering for a restaurant-worthy main!

 Lads and lassies!
-Say hello to your new favorite fall meal...butternut squash pasta.
+Say hello to your new favorite cold weather meal...butternut squash pasta.
 Ahhh, let’s let that sink in.

 We're pairing pasta with the most lovely hunks of butternut squash roasted to caramel perfection.
 Then we'll layer in buttery sautéed shallots, garlic and sage with tangy goat cheese to form a luscious sauce.